Use code ESIMDB15 for 15% discount. Limited time only.

 The esim works on my iPad and speed is decent.
 The setup was almost seamless.
 Very good so far.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Australia, along with over 2900 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data requirements and budget.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Australia, alongside over 3700 prepaid data plans.
+With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific requirements and budget for staying connected in Australia.

 Telstra: Australia's largest telecommunications company, offering extensive mobile coverage, including remote areas, and a comprehensive range of services.